-- In a small bowl combine the sugar, flour, cornstarch, lemon zest, and chia seeds.
+- In a small bowl, combine the sugar, flour, cornstarch, lemon zest, and chia seeds.
 Add blueberries to a large bowl.
 Pour flour mixture over the top.
 Stir to combine.

-- When done remove it from oven.
-Set it aside and allow the crumble to cool for 3 hours at room temperature.
+- When done, remove it from the oven.
+Set it aside and allow it to cool for 3 hours at room temperature.
 This allows the filling to thicken properly.